shimamooo/shimamooo/README.md

 ## List of happy accidents (been there, done that)

-- [x] Ghosted by a few dozen people
+- [x] Ghosted by a few dozen very important people
 - [x] Violated a Hack Club TOS
 - [x] Burnout upon burnout, imposter syndrome
 - [x] Inconsistent sleep schedule
+- [x] The entirety of College Applications

 ![Doggo](rsz_1img_0754.jpg)